RichterLab/NTLP-wavy/README.md

 ---

 The les.run script will create a matching set of directories in your scratch365 drive.
 This is where you will find the simulation output files.

+Also note the helper scripts ```report``` and ```clean```.
+The report script simply tails the run log to the screen.
+The clean script deletes files created during the run, including all files in the run's scratch directory.